 Also known as P, Little Man and Peopi (I don’t have a clue how you’d spell that but that’s his “Hawaiian name” and if you’ve watched ‘Forgetting Sarah Marshall’ you’ll get the reference).

-(pronounced ‘KEY-toe’) Our most recent addition is our one year old pup also known as Quito Mosquito and Quitoss (no clue how one would spell that but it’s like Key-toss).
+(pronounced ‘KEY-toe’) Our most recent addition is our two year old pup also known as Quito Mosquito and ‘Lord Knobhead’.

 He’s a Sheltie and incredibly curious and intelligent and hilarious.
 He loves his walks, playing chase and tug of war.
 He’s a bit shy and cautious with strangers but believes his job is keeping our home safe from intruders so he’ll bark at anything he deems a threat, even if it’s just a bird.
 He needs to get involved if anyone is hugging.
 He likes a snuggle.
 He likes the cats’ food more than his own.
 He completely believes Meisha is his best mate and that she enjoys him sniffing her bum all the time (she doesn’t).
 They do like to play together so as the ‘younger kids’, they keep each other entertained.